Rock Hudson: Personal life

-While his career developed, Hudson and his agent Henry Willson kept the actor's personal life out of the headlines.
+While his career developed, Hudson and his agent, Henry Willson, kept the actor's personal life hidden from the public.
 In 1955, Confidential magazine threatened to publish an exposé about Hudson's secret homosexuality.
-Willson stalled this by disclosing information about two of his other clients.
-Willson provided information about Rory Calhoun's years in prison and the arrest of Tab Hunter at a party in 1950.
+Willson stalled this by disclosing information about two of his other clients: Rory Calhoun's years in prison, and the arrest of Tab Hunter at a party in 1950.
 According to some colleagues, Hudson's homosexual activity was well known in Hollywood throughout his career, and former co-stars Julie Andrews, Mia Farrow, Elizabeth Taylor, and Susan Saint James claimed that they knew of his homosexuality and kept Hudson's secret for him, as did friends Audrey Hepburn and Carol Burnett.

-Soon after the Confidential incident, Hudson married Willson's secretary Phyllis Gates.
-Gates later wrote that she dated Hudson for several months, lived with him for two months before his surprise marriage proposal, and married Hudson out of love and not (as it was reported later) to prevent an exposé of Hudson's sexual past.
+Soon after the threat from Confidential, Hudson married Willson's secretary Phyllis Gates.
+Gates later wrote that she dated Hudson for several months, lived with him for two months before his unexpected marriage proposal, and married Hudson out of love and not (as it was reported later) to prevent an exposé of Hudson's sexual past.
 Press coverage of the wedding quoted Hudson as saying: "When I count my blessings, my marriage tops the list."
-Gates filed for divorce after three years in April 1958, citing mental cruelty.
+Gates filed for divorce after three years in April 1958, citing mental cruelty (a standard practice at the time to bypass the mandatory wait for divorces to be approved).
 Hudson did not contest the divorce and Gates received alimony of $250 per week for 10 years.
-Gates never remarried.
+She also owned assets in Hudson's independent film production company, 7 Pictures Corporation, which was formed during their marriage, and later sued the actor to obtain shares in his new film production company, Gibraltar Productions, which he had formed after their divorce.
+She never remarried.

-According to the biography Rock Hudson: His Story (1986) by Hudson and Sara Davidson, Hudson was good friends with novelist Armistead Maupin, who states that the two had a brief fling.
-The book also names certain of Hudson's lovers, including Jack Coates; Tom Clark (who published the memoir Rock Hudson: Friend of Mine); actor and stockbroker Lee Garlington; and Marc Christian (born Marc Christian MacGinnis), who later won a suit against the Hudson estate.
+According to the 1986 authorized biography Rock Hudson: His Story by Sara Davidson, Hudson was good friends with novelist Armistead Maupin, who states that the two had a brief fling.
+The book also names some of Hudson's lovers, including Jack Coates, Tom Clark (who published the memoir Rock Hudson: Friend of Mine), actor and stockbroker Lee Garlington, and Marc Christian (born Marc Christian MacGinnis), who later won a suit against the Hudson estate.